-When ordering or receiving single or multi axis Dynamic Head Support Hardware, many people ask us “Where’s the Ball?”
+When ordering or receiving Dynamic Head Support Hardware, many people ask us “Where’s the Ball?”
 Most head supports (or headrests) use a ball between the head pad and the mounting hardware.
 Seating Dynamics does not.
 Why?

 Dynamic Seating is designed to provide movement; however, client movement may actually decrease after using Dynamic Seating for a while.
 Why?